bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Ansible"

-    We will assume that you already have a service running and you want to use bunkerweb as a reverse-proxy.
+    We will assume that you already have a service running and you want to use Bunkerweb as a reverse-proxy.

     The following command will run a basic HTTP server on the port 8000 and deliver the files in the current directory :
     ```shell